Serjeant-at-Arms of the Sri Lankan Parliament

 The Serjeant-at-Arms of the Sri Lankan Parliament is a parliamentary official responsible for order in the Parliament of Sri Lanka.
-The office was established in 1948 model on at of Serjeant-at-Arms of the House of Commons and traditionally included responsibility for security.
+The office was established in 1948 on the model of the Serjeant-at-Arms of the House of Commons and traditionally included responsibility for security.
 The role is both ceremonial and functional as the holder is a career officer who heads the Department of the Serjeant-at-arms.

 Appointment

 The Serjeant-at-Arms is appointed by the Secretary General of Parliament with the approval of the Speaker of Parliament, it is the third most senior position in the Parliament Secretariat after the posts of Secretary General of Parliament (formally Clerk of Parliament) and Deputy Secretary General of Parliament (formally Assistant Clerk).
 Traditionally, the appointment and retirement of the Serjeant-at-Arms is formally announced in the Parliament with a vote of appreciation of service delivered to the retiring Serjeant-at-Arms on the floor of the house.

 The general practice is the Deputy Serjeant-at-Arms will succeed the retiring Serjeant-at-Arms having served as Acting Serjeant-at-Arms until the appointment is confirmed.
 The Assistant Serjeant-at-Arms would succeed the Deputy Serjeant-at-Arms.
 Entry qualifications to the appointment as Assistant Serjeant-at-Arms would open to applicants who are Sri Lankan citizen aged between 28 and 40 year, graduate with a degree and minimum eight years experience in the armed forces (regular) or police service of or above the rank of Captain or Assistant Superintendent of Police.
-Selection is though interview.
+Selection is through interview.